Latest news from Big Barn and our producers.

 Beef is one of ours most versatile meats we have.
 Stew it, roast it, grill it, pot it, burger it, or how ever you like it.
 Understanding your cuts, and even where your beef came from, is important for health, and to how you cook your beef.

 You might find yourself pleasantly surprised by what some of your cheaper cuts can do.
 This is when your local butcher will come in handy.
-Local butchers will not only tell you the best way to cook your beef but what you can do with each bit, the breed, how long to rest it etc. They are a fountain of knowledge that the supermarkets just wont offer.
+Local butchers will not only tell you the best way to cook your beef but what you can do with each bit, the breed, how long to rest it etc. They have a wealth of knowledge that the supermarkets just wont offer.

 My cousin, for instance bought the finest ‘fillet’ of beef from a supermarket only to throw most of it away because it was so tough.
 A piece of well-hung ‘topside’ would probably have been half the price and twice as good.
 Likewise the ‘chopped shin’ of a well-hung rare breed animal could be better and cheaper for stewing, than the more expensive ‘best stewing steak’ from the supermarket.